How to grow and care for Helenium

 Heleniums prefer full sun, but will tolerate a small amount of shade.
 They like warmth but are hardy and will tolerate frost.

 Water new bulbs until they are well established, but mature plants will tolerate drought well.
-Make sure they have access to moisture retentive but well drained soil, adding compost if needed to improve conditions.
+Make sure they have access to moisture retentive but well drained soil, adding mulch to improve conditions.

 Feed annually in the spring, by sprinkling Levington® Growmore Multi Purpose Plant Food around the base of the plant.

 Deadhead Heleniums by cutting the Helenium flower stalks as far down as the foliage, from July through to September.
 Cut the entire plant back to ground level in November.

 Key features of Helenium

 |Plant Type||Herbaceous perennial or annual|

 |Light Exposure||Full sun|